Director of Camp Programs

 - Communicate facility, administrative, and food program needs of the program in a timely manner.

 - Fulfill necessary administrative functions related to recruiting, hiring, and training seasonal staff.

 - Serve as a facilitator for programs, as assigned.

 - Attend and fully participate in all Program team meetings.

 Reasonable accommodations may be made in order to enable a range of abilities to perform the essential functions.

-- Manage assigned budget line items.
-Purchase, inspect and control the inventory of assigned program area equipment.
+- Create and manage assigned budgets.
+Purchase, inspect, and control the inventory of assigned program area equipment.
 This includes spending monies approved in the budget for these purchases.

 - Serve as a member of the Site Emergency Response team.